spex-xray/spex-help/source/threads/pion/pionabs.rst

     SPEX> par 1 7 tau val 3.3333E-3
     SPEX> par 1 7 tau s f

-Next, we set the PION (absorption) components.
+Step 6: Set the PION (absorption) components.

 Here we introduce three PION components.
-The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=1`` refers to the PION component fully covers the line-of-sight. ``omeg=1.E-7`` refers to the PION component has a negligible extent (omeg = OMEGA / 4 pi) with respect to the nucleus.
-To see the density effect of the absorption features, it is necessary to set a non-zero ``omeg`` value.
-Note that the third ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
+The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=1`` refers to the PION component fully covers the line-of-sight. ``omeg=1.E-7`` refers to a negligible solid angle (:math:`\Omega`) subtended by the PION component with respect to the nucleus (omeg = :math:`\Omega / 4 \pi`).

+.. note:: The third ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
 This is practical when analyzing real data without any prior knowledge of the number of PION components required.

+.. note:: To see the density effect of the absorption features, it is necessary to set a non-zero ``omeg`` value.
 ::

     SPEX> com pion